tidyverse/tibble/revdep/problems.md

     >
     > # print that
     > prefix
-    [1] "/tmp/RtmpPR2BHc/mixfile"
+    [1] "/tmp/RtmpRc45cC/mixfile"
     >
     > # note that in practice you will probably want to specify
     > # your own directory...
     >
     > # run the function
     > write_gsi_sim_mixture(chinook_mix, 5, prefix)
-    Error: Logical indices must have length 1 or be as long as the indexed vector.
-    The vector has size 186 whereas the index has size 419616.
+    Error: `i` must have one dimension, not 2.
     Execution halted
     ```